WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 And shifts, transfers it to the girls and to the women.
-When this attachment is disturbed to such a point that he has to avoid women, that is a much more deep-rooted problem for him, because it breaks, so to speak, his—-let us call it—-‘normal’ development.
+When this attachment is disturbed to such a point that he has to avoid women, that is a much more deep-rooted problem for him, because it breaks, so to speak, his—let us call it—‘normal’ development.

 A girl is attached to mother, too, and can stay attached and can turn into a homosexual and doesn’t feel